 The hardest way to swap a laptop computer drive is to open it up and replace the internal drive.
 There’s a much easier way if your laptop computer has a DVD drive available.
 You know, that drive you never use?

 I replaced my DVD drive with a Highfine universal 9.5 mm SATA to SATA hard drive caddy that I ordered from Amazon.com for about $9.00 USD.
 The PNY SSD that I put into the caddy cost me around $20.00 USD.
 I wrote about it in my post about all the laptop computers I’ve ever owned.

-I only had to remove one screw from the bottom of the laptop computer to remove the DVD drive.
-All I had to do was pull it straight out from the side.
+I only had to remove one screw from the bottom of the laptop computer to remove the DVD drive by pulling it straight out from the side.
 I removed the plate the screw attached to and placed it on the caddy, so that the caddy could be secured in the same way.
-It isn’t necessary as long as the caddy is pushed in all the way.
+It really isn’t necessary when the caddy is pushed in all the way.

 For one reason on another, I now have two solid-state drives waiting for me at my house in the Philippines.
 I have one extra caddy there as well.
 Because I have another laptop computer waiting for me, an older one, I’m not sure if I’m going to do the same thing with it.
 Regardless, I’ll have one extra SSD to use for something.
 Perhaps I’ll replace the internal hard drive on this one with one of them and use the hard drive for external data storage.

 For a while, I tried to optimize the solid-state drive usage, writing as little as possible to it, to make it last longer.
 It really isn’t necessary.
 At $20 a pop, it’s worth it to replace the SSD when it needs to be replaced.
 The hardware is going to be better and more efficient each time.